nostr-protocol/nips/XX.md

 ### Replaceable Event Kind 11467: Mint Nostr Identity

 Cashu mints use this event kind to announce themselves to the network.
-The construction of this event is equivalent to kind 4919, except for `tags` that should be left empty and `content` should contain the cbor-serialized, base64 encoded identity payload described in [NUT-XX]().
+The construction of this event is equivalent to kind 4919, except for `tags` that should be left empty and `content` should contain a base64-encoded string representing the identity payload described in [NUT-XX]().

 Example:
 ```json